 First up, the Breville Kinetix Control is $259.95 and the Optimum 9200A is $479 (the website advertises the RRP of the Optimum as $791 but it’s been discounted down every single time I’ve checked.
 I don’t agree with that kind of marketing, but there’s not much I can do about it).
 My favourite thing about the Optimum is that they give you a 30-day money back guarantee.
 If you don’t like it, or it doesn’t live up to your expectations you can return it and the company will cover the cost of return postage.
 I really liked it because that, to me is a demonstration of a company that’s confident about the quality of it’s product.

 The Breville has a one year replacement warranty and the Optimum has a 5-year warranty, extendable to 10 years for $110.
 They’re currently also running a promo for March where they’re offering a lifetime warranty on the product which I think is pretty awesome, but I am the kind of person that would pay extra knowing that the one appliance is meant to last me years.
 I’ve had my Breville for a few years now, without any issues, but it seems that they might have changed the manufacturer or something because there’s a lot of negative reviews recently.

 The Breville runs at 1200W and the 9200A at 2611W.

-I weighed everything to make sure it was a fair test, and used both blenders on the highest speeds.
+I weighed everything to make sure it was a fair test, and used the Optimum vs Breville blender on the highest speeds.
 Here’s what I chucked in –

 Whole veg – carrots and water (60g carrot + 200ml water) 30 secs